 Design Technology

-Curriculum Leader: Grace Horne
+Curriculum Leader: Lorna Johnston

 At Chiltern Primary School, our mission is to make learning irresistible for every child.
 We prioritize positive relationships and believe in championing every child, fostering an inclusive and supportive learning environment.
 As we follow the 2014 National Curriculum in England, our approach to the teaching and learning of Design and Technology reflects our commitment to providing a high-quality education.